City Harvest Church criminal breach of trust case: Conviction

 On 21 October 2015, all six accused were found guilty of all criminal breach of trust charges pertaining to 409 read with section 109 of the Penal Code, Chapter 224.
 Falsification of Accounts under section 477A of the Penal Code, Chapter 224.
 The judge called the case "unique and without precedent" and agreed with the defence that there was "a lack of any personal wrongful gain, any motive of self-interest or enrichment, and the absence of an intent to cause permanent loss" to the church as the funds were ultimately returned.
-Nevertheless the accused were still guilty of serious offences.
+Nevertheless, the accused were still found guilty of serious offences.

 Alongside the conviction, other pastors and Christians began speaking out regarding the trial which was the second longest in Singapore history with the trial stretching over 140 days.

 The 6 accused, and the Prosecution, have all filed appeals on their conviction, with the prosecution calling the current sentences "manifestly inadequate".
 The appeals were heard over 5 days from 19 to 23 September 2016.

-In July 2016, Chew filed a new police report against 8 members of the church (including Kong Hee and Sun Ho).
+In July 2016, Chew filed a new police report against 8 members of the church, including Kong Hee and Sun Ho.
 Chew alleged that this was for "fraudulent misrepresentation of vital facts about the church which induced me and other members to give our donations, and also for use of funds for purposes other than what was represented to the members of the church."

 In May 2017, the Commissioner of Charities permanently barred the six convicted from having overall administrative control of any charity.
 In addition, two other church employees, Kelvin Teo Meng How and Tan Su Pheng Jacqueline, who had been suspended from their respective positions since 2013, were issued warning letters.

-On 21 February 2018, Chew Eng Han attempted to flee Singapore illegally from Pulau Ubin to Malaysia using a boat.
+On 21 February 2018, Chew Eng Han attempted to flee Singapore illegally for Malaysia, absconding from Pulau Ubin by boat.
 Chew Eng Han and the boat driver, Tan Poh Teck, were arrested at sea on the same day.
 Chew was subsequently charged the next day with Tan charged with helping Chew to flee Singapore.
 On 12 December the same year, Chew was found guilty of trying to escape Singapore and defeat justice and hence sentenced to an additional 13 months jail on 29 January 2019.
 Several others were arrested and convicted for their roles in the attempted escape.
 Khoo Kea Leng, who was arrested on 26 February 2018 and charged two days later, was sentenced to six months jail on 12 April the same year for helping Chew to escape.
 Tan Kim Ho, who was arrested on 15 April 2018 and charged a day later, was sentenced on 13 July the same year to 6 months jail for arranging Chew's escape.
-On the same day, Tan Poh Teck was sentenced to 27 weeks jail for helping the escape.
+On the same day, Tan Poh Teck was sentenced to 27 weeks jail for helping Chew escape.